vuestorefront/vue-storefront/packages/core/docs/commercetools/store-setup.md

   />
 </center>

-Finally, set zones.
-Zones are helpful when few countries share the same delivery costs.
+Finally, set zones which are helpful when few countries share the same delivery costs.
 You need to configure at least one shipping zone to be able to set up shipping methods later.

 <center>
   <img